How To Crochet A Zigzag Bag

 splitting your embroidery thread.

-Cut your thread to about 40cm.
-If you’re using embroidery thread then you need to separate out two strands, as in the picture above.
-This might seem daft but a whole thickness of floss is too bulky and looks naff.
-Alternatively, use sewing thread doubled up.
-This doesn’t produce as nice a finish but it’s good enough.
-Tie a knot in the end (obviously).
-If it’s for the kids, I tie the ends of the thread together because they always yank it off the needle.
-Always.
-If that’s the case, I make the thread longer.
+If you’re using embroidery thread, then it usually comes in six strands plied together.
+You need to separate out two strands, as in the picture above.
+This might seem daft, but a whole thickness of embroidery floss is too bulky and looks naff.
+Alternatively, use sewing thread doubled up so you’re sewing with two strands.
+This doesn’t produce as nice a finish, but it’s good enough.

 sewing kitty eyes